Post-election lawsuits related to the 2020 U.S. presidential election: Donald J. Trump for President v. Oliver et al.

 On December 14, 2020, the same day that New Mexico electors cast their electoral college votes, the Trump campaign filed a lawsuit in federal court against New Mexico Secretary of State, Maggie Toulouse Oliver, the electors of New Mexico and the State Canvassing Board.
 The lawsuit concerns the use of drop boxes in the 2020 elections.
 The federal lawsuit claims that New Mexico Secretary of State Maggie Toulouse Oliver violated the state election code by permitting voters to deposit completed absentee ballots in drop boxes at voting locations rather than handing them to the location's presiding judge in person.
 The complaint asks the court to order a delay in certifying New Mexico's electoral vote, which had already occurred, and mandate a statewide canvass of New Mexico's absentee ballots, including investigations into every voting location where a drop box was implemented.

 On January 11, 2021, five days after Congress certified the results for Joe Biden, the campaign dropped the lawsuit.
-Trump attorney Mark Caruso cited “events that have transpired since the inception of this lawsuit” in a three-page motion as the reason for dropping the lawsuit.
+Trump attorney Mark Caruso cited "events that have transpired since the inception of this lawsuit" in a three-page motion as the reason for dropping the lawsuit.
 Although, the motion still allows for revisiting these concerns in the future.

 Pennsylvania

 Several lawsuits were filed in the Commonwealth of Pennsylvania.
 Four had still been pending in federal jurisdiction at the United States Supreme Court.
 Of these, two lawsuits were filed after Election Day, and the other two were filed before the election.
 The lawsuits filed after Election day were Bognet et al. v.
 Boockvar et al. and Donald J. Trump for President v.
 Boockvar et al..
-These remaining two lawsuits were dismissed without comment by the Supreme Court on February 22, 2021.
+Donald J. Trump for President v.
+Boockvar et al. was dismissed without comment by the Supreme Court on February 22, 2021.
 On April 19, 2021, more than five months after the November 3, 2020, election, the Supreme Court declined to hear the outstanding case brought by former Republican congressional candidate Jim Bognet, dismissing it without comment.

+In August 2024, a judge ruled that Washington County, Pennsylvania, violated state law by failing to notify voters when their mail-in ballots were rejected during the April primary election.
+The ruling ordered the county to notify voters of future rejections and allow provisional voting.